What are the on-campus living requirements?

 No, not at Goshen College.
 Goshen College has clubs established by students through our Student Life division.
 See our full listing of clubs, co-curriculars and intramurals.

-Goshen College’s Christian mission permeates our academic and community ideals, and has since the college was established in 1894.
-Goshen College is rooted in the Anabaptist-Mennonite faith tradition; the Mennonite Church USA is one of the historic peace churches.
+Goshen College’s Christian mission has permeated our academic and community ideals since the college was established in 1894.
+Goshen College is rooted in the Anabaptist-Mennonite faith tradition; Mennonite Church USA is one of the historic peace churches.
 For more information see Campus Ministries and learn more about our “Culture for Service” and core values.

 We believe, as early faith leader Menno Simons said in 1539, that “true evangelical faith cannot lie dormant.”
 We follow the example of Christ, serving others with energy, sensitivity, skill, integrity and compassion.
 We want to help you merge your mission with God’s mission on earth, investing your energy in meeting the needs of a changing world.
 It’s what Goshen calls “Culture for Service” – using your knowledge and your talents to help others.
 Expect to be stretched as you learn about the resources and values of Goshen College and are encouraged to articulate your own values.
 You’ll wrestle with such questions as how leaders and known figures compose their lives; whether religious or ethnic background, as well as beliefs, can influence one’s career path; the many forms service and worship can take; and whether we choose our disciplines or careers – or whether they choose us.

 In addition, there are many significant ways to explore your Christian spiritual life at Goshen College.
-Goshen College has a campus pastor, Bob Yoder, and minister of worship, Gwen Gustafson-Zook, as well as a Catholic Student Association adviser.
-You can get involved with the Campus Ministries team and spiritual life through the many organized activities.
+Goshen College has a campus pastor, Bob Yoder, as well as a Catholic Student Association adviser.
+You can get involved with the Campus Ministries team and spiritual life through their many organized activities.

 Is there a health facility on campus?

-Goshen College has partnered with the local Goshen Family Physicians to serve as the primary medical service provider for students and for such program-related services as SST immunizations and athletic physicals.
-Counseling services continue to be offered on campus in the Wellness and Health Center space (the east end of the Rec-Fitness Center).
-While there is no off-hours infirmary (a place where an ill student can go to lie down and be cared for until they are feeling better), Goshen General Hospital is across the street from campus and can provide emergency, off hours care.
+Goshen College has partnered with the local Goshen Family Physicians to serve as the primary medical service provider for students and for such program-related services as Study-Service Term immunizations and athletic physicals.
+Counseling services continue to be offered on campus.
+Goshen General Hospital is across the street from campus and can provide emergency care.

-Is there a job placement service or career day?
+Is there a job placement or career day?

 Goshen College, as part of its mission, wants to help students find not just a job, but to understand how their gifts may turn into a calling.
 We want to help you merge your mission with God’s mission on earth, investing your energy in meeting the needs of a changing world.

-Goshen College helps students market their skills, abilities and strengths in order to find employment through the Career Services office.
+Goshen College helps students market their skills, abilities and strengths in order to find employment through the Career Networks office.

-The Career Services office offers the following opportunities for students:
+The Career Networks office offers the following opportunities for students:

 - personal career counseling and assessments